infiWang/owrt-ubi-installer/README.md

-## An OpenWrt UBI Installer Image Generator for ASUS ZenWiFi BT8
+## An OpenWrt UBI Installer Image Generator for Buffalo WXR18000BE10P

-**WARNING #1** This will replace the bootloader (TF-A 2.12, U-Boot 2025.01) and convert the flash layout of the device to an all-in-UBI layout.
+**WARNING #1** This will replace the bootloader (TF-A 2.9, vendor U-Boot ver.1.02) and convert the flash layout of the device to an all-in-UBI layout.
 The installer stores a copy of the previous bootchain in a dedicated UBI volume `boot_backup`.

 **WARNING #2** Re-flashing the installer when the device is already using UBI flash layout will erase the previously backed up bootchain, which in most cases would be the vendor/official one.